Intune Win32 App Deployment Challenges System32 Vs Syswow64

 Now it’s time to compare the default and the modified Intune apps deployment behavior.
 I added the below WMI command to my Install batch file for analysis.

-This WMI command will export all the process details at that run time to the text file.
-We can analyze text files to understand whether Intune command shell is executed in the 32- or 64-bit process.
+This WMI command will export all the process details at that run time to a text file.
+We can analyze text files to understand whether the Intune command shell is executed in a 32-or 64-bit process.

 You can add the below command to your install batch file for testing purposes only.